Assad regime deliberately targeted journalist Marie Colvin, sister says

-(CNN)The sister of a journalist killed in Syria in 2012 says that she and her lawyer have evidence that the Syrian government specifically targeted Marie Colvin in a rocket attack.
+(CNN)The sister of journalist Marie Colvin, killed in Syria in 2012, says she and her lawyer have evidence that the Syrian government specifically targeted the reporter in a rocket attack.

-In court documents unsealed Monday, a former Syrian intelligence agent turned defector says that the government "regularly monitored television news broadcasts and newspaper articles," and a top intelligence official "wanted to learn their location and take the necessary measures to stop them from reporting."
+In court documents unsealed Monday, a former Syrian intelligence agent alleges an informant told the Damascus government about Colvin's location the night before she was killed.

-The defector alleges that an informant told the government about Colvin's location the night before the reporter for Britain's Sunday Times was killed.
-She died in a rocket attack during the siege of Homs, the day after a telephone interview with CNN's Anderson Cooper; she said that the Syrian war was "the worst" conflict she had ever covered.
+Colvin, a reporter for Britain's Sunday Times, died in a rocket attack during the siege of Homs, the day after a telephone interview with CNN's Anderson Cooper, in which she said that the Syrian war was "the worst" conflict she had ever covered.

+The former Syrian agent, turned defector, says that the Assad government "regularly monitored" TV broadcasts and newspaper articles.
+A top intelligence official "wanted to learn their location and take the necessary measures to stop them from reporting," the defector says in the documents.

-Her sister Cat Colvin first filed a wrongful death lawsuit against the Syrian government in a Washington, DC, court in 2016.
+Marie Colvin's sister, Cat, first filed a wrongful death lawsuit against the Syrian government in a Washington, DC court in 2016.
 She and her lawyer are now asking the judge for a default judgment -- a win by default, because the Syrian government has not showed up to defend the case.

 "If I could throw Assad in prison, that's what I would do," Cat Colvin told Christiane Amanpour in an interview airing Tuesday.